 ensure physical and mental self-development;

-to teach how to use the acquired knowledge in everyday life;
+teach how to use the acquired knowledge in everyday life;

-This program is builton the principles :
+This program is being builton the principles :

-Consistency ; defining the relationship and integrity of the content, forms and principles of the proposed course.
+Systematicity ; defining the relationship and integrity of the content, forms and principles of the proposed course.

-At the same time, it is necessary to highlightpractical orientation course.
+In this case, it is necessary to highlightpractical orientation course.

-Providing Motivation
+Providing motivation

 Being healthy means being happy and successful in your future adult life.

-Classes are scientific and educational in nature.
+The classes are of a scientific and educational nature.

-The main activities of students:
+Main activities of students:

-discussion skills;
+discussion communication skills;

-the game.
+a game.

 • learning and performing songs;